IIIasterIII/IIIasterIII/README.md

 # Hi there! 👋 Welcome to my GitHub profile!

-My name is [Your Name].
+My name is Paulo.
 I’m on a journey to become a full-stack web developer, with hands-on experience in both front-end and back-end technologies.
 Here, you’ll find various projects I'm working on and plenty of code samples showcasing my skills.

 ---